sinhasagar507/people-pulse/README.md

 ## Project Overview

 Organizations continuously strive to enhance their workforce management strategies.
-With the rise of data-driven decision-making, HR analytics dashboards have become a critical tool for analyzing employee demographics, performance, and trends.
-This project focuses on creating an interactive dashboard that provides actionable insights into human resource data, enabling better workforce planning and management.
+With the rise of data-driven decision-making, HR analytics has become a critical tool for analyzing employee demographics, performance, and trends.
+The project focuses on creating an interactive dashboard that provides actionable insights into human resource data, enabling better workforce planning and management.

 ## Executive Summary